 James Wah-Shee, president of the Federation, chaired most of the sessions.
-Topics under discussion were the land freeze recently put into effect by the Indian Brotherhood of the N.W.T., Canadian land claims, and fetive most the session of the N.W.T. and the session of the sess and future meetings and struc-ture of the Federation.
+Topics under discussion were the land freeze recently put into effect by the Indian Brotherhood of the N.W.T., Canadian land claims, and future meetings and structure of the Federation.
 Al Ketzler gave an account of AFN involvement in native land claims in Alaska.